Graphene

 Sheets of graphene held together by van der Waals bonding make graphene.

-Graphene sheets are composed of carbon atoms linked in hexagonal shapes, as shown in the following figure, with each carbon atom covalently bonded to three other carbon atoms.
-Each sheet of graphene is only one atom thick and each graphene sheet is considered a single molecule.
-Graphene has the same structure of carbon atoms linked in hexagonal shapes to form carbon nanotubes, but graphene is flat rather than cylindrical.
+Graphene sheets are composed of carbon atoms which are linked in hexagonal shapes, as shown in this figure.
+Each carbon atom is covalently bonded to three other carbon atoms.
+A sheet of graphene is one atom thick and each graphene sheet is therefore considered to be a single molecule.
+Graphene’s has the same carbon atom structure with links in hexagonal shapes as is used in forming carbon nanotubes, but graphene is flat rather than cylindrical.

 graphene sheet